Chenghao-Wen/Chenghaosite/content/en/posts/2024-11-26-LiDAR Panoptic Segmentation.md

-In comparison, instance segmentation labels are only valid for dynamic 'Thing' points, indicating both the categories of 'Thing' and assigning unique identifiers to different objects, such as Car A, Car B, and Bike C, which might be labeled as one, two, and three, respectively.
+**Instance segmentation** labels are only valid for dynamic 'Thing' points, indicating both the categories of 'Thing' and assigning unique identifiers to different objects, such as Car A, Car B, and Bike C, which might be labeled as one, two, and three, respectively.
 Therefore, instance segmentation, initially regarded as a downstream task of object recognition, focuses on locating different 'Things', or their centers.

 <figure style="text-align: center;">
     <img src="\images\Instance3.png" alt="LiDAR Instance Segmentation" style="width: 500px; height: 300px;">